Abd al-Aziz ibn Marwan: Early life and career

 Abd al-Aziz was the son of a prominent Umayyad statesman, Marwan ibn al-Hakam, and one of his wives, Layla bint Zabban ibn al-Asbagh of the Banu Kalb tribe.
-Abd al-Aziz may have visited Egypt when the province was governed by Maslama ibn Mukhallad al-Ansari (667–682), the appointee of Mu'awiya I, founder of the Umayyad Caliphate.
+Abd al-Aziz may have visited Egypt when the province was governed by Maslama ibn Mukhallad (667–682), the appointee of Mu'awiya I, founder of the Umayyad Caliphate.
 In 682, Abd al-Aziz was part of an embassy, alongside his elder half-brother Abd al-Malik, sent by Marwan to the anti-Umayyad rebel Abd Allah ibn al-Zubayr in Mecca.
 When the people of Medina, home to the Umayyad family, rebelled against Mu'awiya's successor, Caliph Yazid I (r.
 680–683), and besieged the Umayyads in 683, Abd al-Aziz is not mentioned as being present.
 The historian Wilhelm Barthold speculates he could have been in Egypt at the time.

 Ibn al-Zubayr declared himself and gained wide recognition as caliph after the death of Yazid in 683.
 In the summer of 684, when Marwan was elected caliph by pro-Umayyad loyalist tribes in Syria, chief among them the Banu Kalb, Abd al-Aziz was in his father's company.
 He fought alongside his father and the Banu Kalb against the supporters of Ibn al-Zubayr in Syria, al-Dahhak ibn Qays al-Fihri and the Qays tribes, at the subsequent Battle of Marj Rahit near Damascus in August.
 Abd al-Aziz was thrown off his horse during the battle, which ended in a crushing Umayyad–Kalbite victory.
-Afterward, he played a leading role in Marwan's conquest of Egypt from its Zubayrid governor Ibn Jahdam al-Fihri, serving as the commander of a contingent which crossed into the province through the Sinai Peninsula, via the Red Sea port town of Ayla.
-There, he confronted Ibn Jahdam and his deputy Zuhayr ibn Qays al-Balawi, with the latter later defecting to Abd al-Aziz.
+Afterward, he played a leading role in Marwan's conquest of Egypt from its Zubayrid governor Abd al-Rahman ibn Utba, serving as the commander of a contingent which crossed into the province through the Sinai Peninsula, via the Red Sea port town of Ayla.
+There, he confronted Ibn Jahdam and his deputy Zuhayr ibn Qays, with the latter later defecting to Abd al-Aziz.
 After Marwan returned to Syria, he designated Abd al-Malik as his successor, to be followed by Abd al-Aziz.
 Abd al-Malik acceded as caliph upon Marwan's death in April 685.